It was replaced by the LG C7

 As with other OLED TVs, the response time is excellent and so no trail can be seen following the logo.
 The backlight is flicker-free.
 Some people may prefer a flickering backlight instead.
 Motion blur is non-existent.
 For low frame rate content this lack of motion blur can be jarring, especially for panning scenes.

-The backlight of the B6 doesn't flicker, and there are no options to enable a flicker.
+The B6 doesn't flicker, and there are no options to enable a flicker.
 This means that despite the fast response time, images may appear slightly blurrier than other TVs.

 To play 24p source material without judder, you need to activate 'RealCinema' option under 'Setting'→'Picture options'.
 Although inconsistent, for 60p and 60i sources set 'Trumotion' to user and set 'De-Judder' and 'De-Blur' to 0 to remove judder.
 It wasn't consistent enough for us to consider a pass though.